 The fun part about playing Satch, Mekhi tells us, is that he’s “going on a journey along with the audience” because, on a show like this, no one really knows that’s going to happen and how things are going to turn out.

-Describing the show as “more serial than procedural,” Phifer still points out that we’re going to see, after episode 1, how the characters deal with the effects, of, well, the butterfly effect, and that the Satch from the past won’t be exactly like the Satch from Raymi’s timeline, aging makeup aside.
+Describing Frequency as “more serial than procedural,” Phifer still points out that we’re going to see, after episode 1, how the characters deal with the effects, of, well, the butterfly effect, and that the Satch from the past won’t be exactly like the Satch from Raymi’s timeline, aging makeup aside.

 Will he figure out what’s going on?
 Can be?
 How long will that take?
 Well, Phifer’s response is as diplomatic as possible: “however long it takes to make the story as interesting as possible.”
 And though we kind of home it’s sooner rather than later, we’ll accept his answer.
 We’ll take the best story as well.